A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding caps funded accounts at 6 payouts before requiring a transition to a live account.
 Purdia Capital has no maximum payout count.

-Overall, Purdia Capital scores higher (68 vs 66) on our trader-friendliness index.
-Key advantages: fewer trading restrictions, more lenient consistency rules.
-That said, Apex Trader Funding wins on lower starting cost, faster path to funded, better profit split.
+Overall, Purdia Capital scores higher (68 vs 61) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, fewer trading restrictions, more lenient consistency rules.
+That said, Apex Trader Funding wins on faster path to funded, better profit split.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.